thijstriemstra/acidswf/docs/index.rst

 RTMPy_                       0.1
 ===========================  ========

-To build the documentation you need the following Python libraries:
+To build the documentation you need the following software:

 ===========================  ========
 Name                         Version